smittytone/HT16K33-Mac/README.md

 You should note that the display buffer is not persisted across calls to `matrix`, so building up an image across calls will not work.
 The display is implicitly cleared with each new call.

 ## Build the Driver

+#### Xcode

+You can build the code from the accompanying Xcode project.
+However, I use the command line tool `xcodeuild`, called from the project directory, because this makes it easier to notarise and pakcage the binary.
+For more details, please see my script [`packcli.zsh`](https://github.com/smittytone/scripts/blob/main/packcli.zsh).

 #### Command Line